angeris/IoTPowerStrip/README.md

 ## Arduino

 This folder provides all of the Arduino code for the project.
 In general, this code should not be modified unless its being tailored to specific applications, or unless a patch is being submitted.
+Note that this is not being written using the Arduino IDE, but rather using the [PlatformIO](http://platformio.org/) manager/builder which is IDE-independent.

 ## PowerStripArduinoAPI